September 25th

 Meaning of the subhAShita:

 There is no deity on this earth equal to Yaśodā.
-He who liberates everyone is asking her to release him from the mortar that she has tied him to!!
+He who liberates everyone is pleading with her to release him from the mortar that she tied him to!!

 Commentary:

-Who else can claim that they had tied down the very person who is the liberator of all worlds?
+Who else can claim that they had tied down the very person who is the liberator of all worlds?!
 Only Lord Krishna's mother Yaśodā can!
 Although she did not give birth to Him, she enjoyed the best of his childhood years!!
-She rocked Him to sleep, she held Him when He was hurt (or pretended to be hurt), she fed Him when He was hungry and she watched Him when He playfully bothered the gopi-s of Vṛndāvana.
-She watched Him drink milk, she caught Him stealing butter.
+She rocked Him to sleep, she held Him when He was hurt (or pretended to be hurt), she fed Him when He was hungry, and she watched Him when He playfully bothered the gopi-s of Vṛndāvana.
+She watched Him drink milk, and she caught Him stealing butter.
 She watched Him in His sleep, she kept an eye on Him when He was naughty.
-She hugged Him with love and she punished Him too when he was mischievous!!
+She hugged Him with love, and she punished Him when he was mischievous too!!

 It is said that the Lord takes incarnations and comes to Earth especially to experience motherly love!!
-Such is the greatness of a Mother's affection!
+Such is the greatness of a mother's affection—boundless, selfless, and pure, it nurtures and sustains life, a true reflection of divine love in this mortal world.

 pada vigrahaH: